-The proposal would temporarily increase the demand for owner-occupied housing by reducing the after-tax cost for home purchasers.
-The higher demand is likely to increase the sale price and shorten the average time on the market of owner-occupied housing units, with the greatest effect on moderate-priced housing.
-That is, part of the benefit of the tax subsidy will accrue to home sellers.
+The proposal would temporarily increase the demand for owner-occupied housing by reducing the after-tax cost for qualifying home purchasers.
+The higher demand is likely to increase the sale price and shorten the average time on the market of more affordable owner-occupied housing units.
+That is, part of the benefit of the tax subsidy will accrue to home sellers, especially those with "starter homes."
+However, since first-time home buyers are a small part of the housing market, the effect on prices is likely to be very modest.
 To the extent that the credit encourages people to move from renting to owning, it is likely to also increase rental vacancy rates, depressing slightly the value of rental real estate.
-In addition, taxpayers who can claim the credit would likely buy somewhat better (more expensive) homes than they would without the credit.
+Thus, the overall effect of housing prices is likely to be very small.
+In addition, taxpayers eligible for the credit are likely to buy somewhat better (more expensive) homes than they would without the credit.

-The proposal would provide a windfall to taxpayers who already planned to buy a home and would encourage some taxpayers who were thinking about buying to speed up their purchases so the sale could be completed during the eligible time frame.
-If taxpayers believe the credit will expire as scheduled, it would build in an automatic after-tax price increase-offsetting the deflationary expectations in the housing market.
+The proposal would provide a windfall to qualifying taxpayers who already planned to buy a home and it would encourage some taxpayers who were thinking about buying to speed up their purchases so the sale could be completed by November 30.
+If taxpayers expect that the credit will expire as scheduled, it would build in an automatic after-tax price increase-offsetting the deflationary expectations in the housing market.
 Currently, with house prices falling, buyers may perceive that they are better off waiting, which further weakens demand for housing and can lead to further price declines.
-If the credit expires as scheduled, homebuyers could save \$15,000 if they buy before the end of the one-year window.
+If the credit expires as scheduled on December 1, home buyers could save \$8,000 if they buy before November 30.